apace100/origins-docs/docs/types/entity_condition_types/health.md

     "compare_to": 20
 }
 ```

-This example checks if the player's health is less than 10 hearts (or 20 health points), which is the default value for the player's max health.
+This example will check if the entity's health is less than 10 hearts (or 20 health points).